-[8] The Board can only inquire into "the conduct of an electrical worker" with respect to the grounds for discipline set out in section 143 of the Act.
-It does not have any jurisdiction over contractual matters.
+[9] The Board can only inquire into "the conduct of an electrical worker" with respect to the grounds for discipline set out in section 143 of the Act.
+Those grounds relate to carrying out or supervising prescribed electrical work (PEW).